Itsy Docs

 The Occupancy Calendar

 For products with Date Range or Time Slot availability, the occupancy calendar gives you a visual overview of availability.
-It displays a week-by-week grid showing capacity, reservations, and blocked spots for each date or time slot.
+It displays a month-by-month grid showing capacity, reservations, and blocked spots for each date or time slot.

 When a product has variants, the calendar shows separate rows for each variant, each with its own availability data.
 A summary at the bottom aggregates totals across the product and all its variants.